"I'm now a permenant resident of Canada & US": GH man celebrates his wife

-Ghanaian Man Celebrates Wife Over His Success: "I Am Now A Permanent Resident In US And Canada"
+Ghanaian Man Celebrates Wife Over His Success: "I Am Now A Permanent Resident Of US And Canada"

-- A Ghanaian man in Canada has expressed gratitude to his wife for the immense role he had played in his life
+- A Ghanaian man in Canada has expressed gratitude to his wife for the immense role she has played in his life

 - In a post, he attributed his success to her and opened up on the impact she has had on him ever since they got married